BLOG POST8 min read

 Is the Home Vacant or Occupied?

 This is a huge fork in the road for pricing.
 Staging a vacant home is a much bigger lift because the stager is walking into an empty shell.
-They have to bring in
+They have to bring in everything—from the sofa and dining table right down to the hand towels and coffee table books.

 On the other hand, an occupied home already has the basics.
 A good stager can work with what you’ve got, rearranging furniture to create better flow and then bringing in a few strategic rental pieces to elevate the look.
 This is almost always the more budget-friendly route.